 Are there any cave dives in Victoria?

 Victoria has some cave diving locations, but they are all sump diving which is very different from your garden variety cave diving.
-Sump diving is ZERO visibility, cramped (often requiring gear to come off and be pushed through ahead, and wearing tanks on your side instead of on your back).
+Sump diving is generally zero visibility, cramped (often requiring gear to come off and be pushed through ahead, and wearing tanks on your side instead of on your back).
 However, the majority of sumps are mercifully short, not being longer than 10 or so metres.
 There are 4 or 5 sump dives in Buchan, and a sump dive in DD4 in Western Victoria.

 Cave diving has a reputation as a very dangerous sport.
 This is based on the fact that unfortunately there are fairly regular (although not necessarily frequent) deaths around the world.
 This was why the CDAA (Cave Divers Association of Australia) was formed.